JMBurley/Rules_of_Data_Science/README.md

   Bear this in mind when thinking of optimisations -- spending a week of person-time to save $10pcm on cloud fees is a terrible investment.
 The best optimisations are ones that make staff more efficient.
 We should be happy to pay for more compute resources to fix a problem or leave code slower than it could be, because this is how we make the most value long term.

- The justifiable times to work on compute efficiency options typically are one of following, which are (mostly) about identifying the downstream effects of inefficient code rather than the direct cost:
+ The justifiable times to work on compute efficiency are typically one of following, which are mostly about identifying the downstream effects of inefficient code rather than the direct cost:

-   -  "A stitch in time saves nine":  A refactor now is much simpler than later, so the work is a people-saving measure.
+   -  _"A stitch in time saves nine"_:  A refactor now is much simpler than later, so the work is a people-saving measure.
 We are favorably arbitraging current vs future person time.
-   -  "Loathed systems": Human concentration can be a fragile thing and waiting on a compute process for 5 mins can ruin human workflows.
+   -  _"Loathed systems"_: Human concentration can be a fragile thing and waiting on a compute process for 5 mins can ruin human workflows.
 As can instability, unclear UX or bad error handling.
 When there is a process users don't like, consider improving the code quality.
-   -  "Business critical":  A few extra hours of compute time doesn't matter until it is the difference between an overnight system update being ready for business in the morning.
+   -  _"Business critical"_:  A few extra hours of compute time doesn't matter until it is the difference between an overnight system update being ready for business in the morning.
 We are not worried about the compute cost, we are worried about a business revenue stream.
-   - "Actually computers are expensive":  Sometimes the monthly compute bill is larger than staff costs (you'll know if it is) and compute efficiencies are well worth the staff time they require.
+   - _"Actually computers are expensive"_:  Sometimes the monthly compute bill is larger than staff costs (you'll know if it is) and compute efficiencies are well worth the staff time they require.

  To be clear, this rule is **not** an excuse to rapidly write shoddy code (that will mire your team in technical debt and scaling problems), nor is it an excuse for management to allow a rickety codebase to persist unpatched and barely stable.
-It is about making decisions that best make use of the resources available to us taking an accurate view of their costs, and offering a heavy reminder that we frequently underestimate the expensive of our staff.
+It is about making decisions that best make use of the resources available to us taking an accurate view of their costs, and offering a heavy reminder that we frequently underestimate the expense of our staff.
 </details>

 <details>